RafaelNH/Free-water-elimination-DTI/article/article.md

 free water elimination fitting procedures requires modules from the open source software project Dipy  [@Garyfallidis2012-zp], since these contain all necessary standard diffusion tensor processing functions.
-Although, the core algorithms of the free water elimination procedures were implemented separately from Dipy, in the near future, they will be incorporated as a Dipy's model reconstruction module (https://github.com/nipy/dipy/pull/835).
-In addition, our functions also requires the python pakage NumPy (http://www.numpy.org/).
+Although, the core algorithms of the free water elimination procedures are here implemented separately from Dipy, in the near future, a version of these will be incorporated as a Dipy's model reconstruction module (https://github.com/nipy/dipy/pull/835).
+In addition, the implemented procedures also requires the python pakage NumPy (http://www.numpy.org/).

-### 2.2 Simulations
+## Simulations
-In this study, the Hoy and colleagues simulations for the methods optimal acquisition parameters are reproduces (i.e. simulations along 32 diffusion direction for b-values 500 and 1500 s.mm^{-2} and with six b-value=0 images).
+In this study, the Hoy and colleagues simulations for the methods optimal acquisition parameters are reproduced (i.e. simulations along 32 diffusion direction for b-values 500 and 1500 s.mm^{-2} and with six b-value=0 images and which correspond to the results reported in Fig.4 of the original article).
 The monte carlos simulations are performed using the multi-tensor simulation module available in Dipy.
 As the original article, fitting procedures are tested for voxels with 5 different FA values and with constant diffusion trace of $2.4 \times 10^{-3} mm^{2}.s^{-1}$.
 The eigenvalues used for the 5 FA levels are reported in @tbl:table.

-Table: Eigenvalues values used for the simulations of the study {#tbl:table}
+Table: Eigenvalues values used for the simulations {#tbl:table}

 FA            0                      0.11                   0.22                   0.3                    0.71
 ------------ ---------------------- ---------------------- ---------------------- ---------------------- ----------------------